 Prepare for a career in intercultural education through advanced research and scholarship.

-La Mirada, Calif., and up to half the units in Chiang Mai, Thailand or Saint-Légier-La Chiésaz, Switzerland
+La Mirada, California, and up to half the credits in Chiang Mai, Thailand or Saint-Légier-La Chiésaz, Switzerland

 Find information about tuition and financial aid opportunities.